jenkinsci/remoting/docs/inbound-agent.md

 # Launching inbound agents
 Jenkins provides a number of ways of connecting remote agents.
 Two of the most popular are outbound SSH agents and inbound agents.
-SSH agents, most commonly used on Unix platforms, are master initiated.
+SSH agents, most commonly used on Unix platforms, are controller initiated.
-The master creates the connection when it needs.
+The controller creates the connection when it needs.
 Inbound agents, most commonly used on Windows platforms, are agent initiated.
-The agent must first connect to the master and then the master sends commands as needed.
+The agent must first connect to the controller and then the controller sends commands as needed.
 These were formerly known as JNLP agents, but that name was erroneous and confusing.
 This document describes some of the primary mechanisms for launching inbound agents.